elezersolomon/VFMFI-chatbot-deployment/README.md

 - TELEGRAM_TOKEN=<telegram token>
   The telegram token you got after creating the telegram bot using BotFather.
-  Hot to create telegram bot: https://core.telegram.org/bots
+  How to create a Telegram bot: https://core.telegram.org/bots

 ### Starting the projects

 1. Update the environment variables
-2. Install project dependencies (`npm i`)
+2. Install project dependencies (`npm i ')
 3. Build the project (`npm run build`)
 4. Run the project (`npm start`)

 Your project is now ready to reply to you telegram channel user interactions.
-Please go to your telegram bot channel and send a text '/start' and validate that the project responds appropriately.
+Please go to your Telegram bot channel and send a text '/start' and validate that the project responds appropriately.

 ## Author
 - [Elezer Solomon]